Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1 (EAMv1), part II: a semi-discrete error analysis framework for assessing coupling schemes

-In the atmosphere modeling literature, there are a number of theoretical studies that leverage truncation error analysis to compare the accuracy of different splitting methods \citep[e.g.,][]{Caya1998,standiforth:2002_qj_PDC,Dubal2004,Dubal2005,Dubal2006,Ubbiali_2021_JAMES_PDC}.
-The error expressions obtained in these studies include contributions from both process splitting and the temporal discretization (i.e., time integration scheme) of individual processes.
-In the work of \citet{Williamson_2013_timestep_timescale} that discusses issues related to atmospheric convection and process splitting, exact time integration is used for individual processes in a two-process equation and a three-process equation.
+In the work of \citet{Williamson_2013_timestep_timescale} that discusses issues related to atmospheric convection and process splitting, exact time integration is also used for individual processes in a two-process equation and a three-process equation.
 However, the purpose there was to point out a problem in the formulation of a specific parameterization; hence and understandably, that work did not use exact time integration as a general tool for analyzing splitting errors in physics systems beyond the two highly idealized and customized equations discussed therein.
-In this paper, we demonstrate the usage of an error analysis framework that distinguishes splitting error and the error resulting from temporal discretization of individual processes, providing an approach that allows for focus on the splitting error in general problems involving two or more processes.
+In this paper, we demonstrate the usage of exact time integration within an error analysis framework that distinguishes splitting error and the error resulting from temporal discretization of individual processes, providing an approach that allows for focus on the splitting error in general problems involving two or more processes.
 While such a focus is commonplace in the field of mathematics \citep[e.g.,][]{hairer_numerical_2006, leveque_time-split_1982}, the approach has not caught much attention in the weather and climate modeling communities despite the important benefits that its adoption can provide to the development of sophisticated atmospheric numerical models.
-For example, in EAM and its predecessors, changes in time integration methods have been implemented both in the dynamical core representing the resolved fluid dynamics and in various parameterizations representing sub-grid-scale processes.
-The results from a local truncation error analysis that did not distinguish between splitting and time integration sources would become invalid as soon as any time integration method was changed, hence separate considerations would be needed for every combination of time integration methods used by the dynamical core and the many physics parameterizations.
-In contrast, the results from an error analysis approach that can consider splitting error independent of time integration sources are expected to have a better chance of remaining valid across multiple versions of the same atmosphere model and might even generalize to other atmosphere models.
-It is noted that while the splitting error analysis framework introduced here does consider the splitting error independently, the temporal discretization errors of individual processes can be included if so desired (see discussion at the end of \cref{sec:framework-comments}).